Working to safeguard ALL children and adults

 If you think a child is in immediate danger or requires medical attention, you should call the emergency services on 999.
 You can also ring the NSPCC helpline on 0808 800 5000 to report immediate risks.

-If there is no immediate danger or medical attention, report concerns to the Event Safeguarding Officer or relevant designated person who will log the concern, complete a YST safeguarding report form and inform the YST Lead Safeguarding Officer.
+If there is no immediate danger or medical attention required, report your concerns to the Lead Safeguarding Officer or relevant designated person by calling 01509 226654 or by emailing [email protected] who will log the concern, complete a YST safeguarding report and take any appropriate action.

 It's important to remember that the welfare of the child is paramount.